mbasso/asm-dom/README.md

 ## Roadmap

-asm-dom aims to be even more powerful with [GC / DOM / Web API Integration](http://webassembly.org/docs/gc/).
+- [ ] asm-dom aims to be even more powerful with [GC / DOM / Web API Integration](http://webassembly.org/docs/gc/).
 Unfortunately this is a future feature 🦄, so, we have to be patient and wait a bit.
+- [ ] use the closure compiler (cause problems with wasm, need to update emscripten)
+- [ ] allow vdom tree modification (Eg. replace a child).
+This is useful if you want to patch only a subtree (in a library to build components for example)

 ## Change Log